-medication management: practices used to manage the provision of medicines.
+medication management: means practices used to manage the provision of medicines.
 Medication management has also been described as a cycle, pathway or system, which is complex and involves a number of different clinicians.
 The patient is the central focus.
 The system includes manufacturing, compounding, procuring, dispensing, prescribing, storing, administering, supplying and monitoring the effects of medicines.
-It also includes decisionmaking, and rules, guidelines, support tools, policies and procedures that are in place to direct the use of medicines.
+It also includes decision-making, and rules, guidelines, support tools, policies and procedures that are in place to direct the use of medicines.

-medication reconciliation: a formal process of obtaining and verifying a complete and accurate list of each patient's current medicines, and matching the medicines the patient should be prescribed to those they are actually prescribed.
+medication reconciliation: means a formal process of obtaining and verifying a complete and accurate list of each patient's current medicines, and matching the medicines the patient should be prescribed to those they are actually prescribed.
 Any discrepancies are discussed with the prescriber, and reasons for changes to therapy are documented and communicated when care is transferred.

-medicine: a chemical substance given with the intention of preventing, diagnosing, curing, controlling or alleviating disease, or otherwise improving the physical or mental wellbeing of people.
+medicine: means a chemical substance given with the intention of preventing, diagnosing, curing, controlling or alleviating disease, or otherwise improving the physical or mental wellbeing of people.
 These include prescription, non-prescription, investigational, clinical trial and complementary medicines, irrespective of how they are administered.

-medicines list: a way to keep all the information about medicines a person takes together.
+medicines list: means a way to keep all the information about medicines a person takes together.
 A medicines list contains, at a minimum:

-- All medicines a patient is taking, including overthe-counter, complementary, prescription and non-prescription medicines; for each medicine, the medicine name, form, strength and directions for use must be included - Any medicines that should not be taken by the patient, including those causing allergies and adverse events involving medicines reactions.
+- All medicines a patient is taking, including over-the-counter, complementary, prescription and non-prescription medicines; for each medicine, the medicine name, form, strength and directions for use must be included 63 - Any medicines that should not be taken by the patient, including those causing allergies and adverse events involving medicines reactions.

-Ideally, medicines list also includes the intended use (indication) for each medicine.
+Ideally, a medicines list also includes the intended use (indication) for each medicine.

-mental state: See deterioration in mental state
+mental state: see deterioration in mental state

-minimum information content: the content of information that must be contained and transferred in a particular type of clinical handover.
+minimum information content: means the content of information that must be contained and transferred in a particular type of clinical handover.
 What is included as part of the minimum information content will depend on the context and reason for the handover or communication.

-multidisciplinary collaboration: a process where clinicians from different disciplines and/or service providers share clinical information to optimise the delivery of comprehensive care for a patient.
+multidisciplinary collaboration: means a process where clinicians from different disciplines and/or Services share clinical information to optimise the delivery of comprehensive care for a patient.

-near miss: an incident or potential incident that was averted and did not cause harm but had the potential to do so. $^{59}$ open disclosure: an open discussion with a patient and carer about an incident that resulted in harm to the patient while receiving clinical care.
+near miss: means an incident or potential incident that was averted and did not cause harm but had the potential to do so. $^{67}$ open disclosure: means an open discussion with a patient and carer about an incident that resulted in harm to the patient while receiving clinical care.
 The criteria of open disclosure are an expression of regret, and a factual explanation of what happened, the potential consequences, and the steps taken to manage the event and prevent recurrence.

-orientation: a formal process of informing and training a worker starting in a new position or beginning work for an organisation, which covers the policies, processes and procedures applicable to the organisation.
+See Australian Open Disclosure Framework orientation: means a formal process of informing and training a worker starting in a new position or beginning work for a Service, which covers the policies, processes and procedures applicable to the organisation.

-outcome: the status of an individual, group of people or population that is wholly or partially attributable to an action, agent or circumstance.
+outcome: means the status of an individual, group of people or population that is wholly or partially attributable to an action, agent or circumstance.